TRAINING UPDATE JULY 2017

 Vehicle Training to Improve Employability (Application form downloadable from link below or from UTASS)

-We are delighted to hear that we have been awarded funding from the Wellesley Trust Fund at the Community Foundation Tyne & Wear and Northumberland and we will be applying to this organisation again this month.
+We were delighted to hear that we have been awarded funding from the Wellesley Trust Fund at the Community Foundation Tyne & Wear and Northumberland and we will be applying to this organisation again this month.
 Evaluation forms with feedback from applicants who have received this funding have been brilliant, providing for car & trailer lessons, car driving lessons, quad bike or pre-test tractor training and Lantra 13-16 tractor driving.
 Applicants are asked why they feel this training would be useful to them and to indicate how it would improve their career prospects or enable them to access training and employment opportunities outside their immediate area.
 All applicants for the new round of funding who returned their applications to UTASS by Wednesday, 31st August, 2016 have been contacted and training has started, with Lantra tractor driving in November & December, car driving lessons and trailer lessons being underway.
 A form for future applications can be downloaded by clicking on this link, although there is only a space left for Quad Bike Training: VEHICLE TRAINING APPLICATION FORM

 Our thanks go to The Sir Tom Cowie Charitable Trust after 3 years of funding for vehicle driving lessons for young drivers.

 Please call the UTASS Office to request a copy of the AHDB publication “Rodent Control on Farms” on 01833 641010.